idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/pinsfv.md

 Then we add the kernels acting on the 'x' component of the momentum, so essentially transcribing the first component of the momentum equation into MOOSE.

 The momentum advection term is defined by a `PINSFVMomentumAdvection` kernel.
-Here the porosity is constant, so the porosity gradient term, defined by a `PINSFVMomentumAdvectionPorosityGradient` kernel is not included.
 The momentum equation requires a velocity and an advected quantity interpolation method.
 This is because this kernel is a `FVFlux` kernel, it uses the divergence theorem to compute the divergence based on face fluxes rather than on the volumetric divergence value.
 The velocity interpolation method may be `average` or `rc` (Rhie Chow).